patricekrakow/api-centric-service-mesh-demo/README.md

 Notice that we are now using `localhost` as a hostname, and not `httpbin.org` anymore as we are using the **internal** implementation.
 We will come back on this important point later.

 ### Kubernetes

+Let's now use Kubernetes, so we can orchestrate containers for the server side, the client side, and much more...

 ```text
 $ kubectl apply -f httpbin.1st.yaml